-Table 1-6 Basic monitoring options
+Basic monitoring options Table 1-6

 Option Description 0 Process check (Default) The agent scans the process table for the ora_dbw0, ora_smon, ora_pmon, ora_lmon, and ora_lgwr processes to verify that Oracle is running.
 In this mode, the agent also supports intelligent resource monitoring.
-See "How the Oracle and Netlsnr agents support intelligent resource monitoring" on page 13.
-1 Health check (supported on Oracle 11g and later) The agent uses the Health Check APIs from Oracle to monitor the SGA and retrieve the information about the instance.
+See "How the Oracle and Netlsnr agents support intelligent resource monitoring" on page 11.

+Option Description 1 Health check (supported on Oracle 11g and later) The agent uses the Health Check APIs from Oracle to monitor the SGA and retrieve the information about the instance.
 If you want to use the Oracle agent's intentional offline functionality, you must enable Health check monitoring.
-See "How the agent makes Oracle highly available" on page 12.
+See "How the agent makes Oracle highly available" on page 10.
 The agent does not support intelligent resource monitoring in this mode.
 See "How the Oracle agent supports health check monitoring" on page 27.